CollectionBuilder/cb-docs/docs/metadata/compound-objects.md

 ### multiple

 A `multiple` should be image based, and is best used for items such as postcards or multi-view records of a 3-dimensional object.
-- Those items with the dispay_template field of `multiple` will display as larger small images that *do not* have child object pages.
+- Those items with the display_template value of `multiple` will display as larger small images that *do not* have child object pages.
 If one clicks on one of these larger images, they will open up in a zoomable spotlight gallery.
 - `multiple` Examples:
     - **Postcard**: a compound object containing a front and back image.
     - **3D archeological artifact**: archeological objects are often imaged from standardized perspectives to provide experts information about the piece.